 2. It Works Your Core

-Experts agree: A strong core is everything.
-Unfortunately, many forms of exercise overlook the importance of core strength -- a mistake which not only compromises performance but also increases the risk of injury.
+Experts agree that a strong core is everything.
+Unfortunately, many forms of exercise overlook the importance of core strength — a mistake that not only compromises performance but also increases the risk of injury.
 Conversely, TRX automatically engages the core whenever you clip in and work out.

 3. It's Adaptability for People of all Fitness Levels